percona/pmm-doc/docs/details/commands/pmm-admin.md

 : Group name for external services.
 Default: `external`

 `--expose-exporter-address` (This flag is availble starting with PMM 2.41.0.)
-: When enabled, the exporter created for that service will use the `0.0.0.0` address.
+: When enabled, the exporter created for that service will be available from the network.

 ## COMMANDS